 Sounds too complex?
-How does this tie into your RRSP planning?
+How does this tie into your investment planning?
 How do you get set up with this dollar-cost averaging deal?
 It's easy.

 Your money buys more units when the markets are low.
 When markets rise again you'll get a much better return on that money.
-The whole portfolio may be worth more as a result.
+Your whole portfolio may be worth more as a result.

-And the more your RRSP portfolio is worth, the better your retirement lifestyle will be - just what you're looking for.
+And the more your investment portfolio is worth, the better your retirement lifestyle will be – just what you're looking for.

 Get helpful advice